Intrapersonal Dynamics

 Insecurity changes how you behave, which changes how others respond, which reinforces the insecurity.
 It creates feedback loops that are difficult to escape.

-You retreat or overcompensate.
+Or maybe you retreat or overcompensate.
 Insecurity pushes you in one of two directions: withdrawal (if I don’t engage, I can’t be judged) or overperformance (if I prove myself constantly, maybe I’ll be enough).
 Both strategies fail.
 Withdrawal confirms that you can’t handle things.
-Overperformance leads to burnout and makes interactions feel purely transactional.
+Overperformance leads to burnout and makes interactions feel purely transactional, as well as being overperformance, not actual performance.

 Insecurity is a self fulfilling prophecy.
 Your need for validation makes you needy.
-Your vigilance for rejection makes you defensive.
+Your vigilance for rejection makes you defensive and easily rejectable.
 Your retreat makes you isolated.
 Your overcompensation makes you exhausting.
 People respond to these behaviors, not to your actual worth, but insecurity interprets their response as proof that you were right to feel inadequate.

 Root